Adele has been a youth services librarian in public libraries for 20 years.

-These are activities that groups of children at a party can participate in, as well a family that is looking to put together a fun game night based on the Harry Potter books.
+These are activities that groups of children at a party can participate in, as well as families that are looking to put together a fun game night based on the Harry Potter books.

 I’ve used the things in the Harry Potter universe to adapt some well-known games that will be easy to set up and fun to play.
 I’ve also include lots of printables so that you can just print and go.

 Here you will find fun games that help you come up with a name that sounds “Harry Potter-ish,” a “Polyjuice Potion” character guessing game, a quick way to print out cards and clues for Harry Potter Bingo, and printable cards to use for a Harry Potter drawing game, similar to Pictionary.

 Look for the orange links.
 Each one will link you to pdf versions of the documents.
 Some have several documents together, and if you just want selected pages, make sure to set your printer to print only the pages you want to have.

 Lots of sites on the web will sort you into a Hogwarts house, but if you want to choose a name that fits the part, the following chart can help you out.
 Just look up the first letter of your first name in Column 1.
 Then look up the first letter of your last name in Column 2.
 Finally, look up the last letter of your last name in Column 3.

 Don’t forget to pay attention to whether you are looking in the boys’ or girls’ section.

 Confused?
 Let’s use my name, Adele Jeunette as an example.

 I’m a girl, so I’ll be looking at the top part of the table.
 Adele starts with the letter “A,” so I look in Column 1 and find out my first name in Harry-Potter-land would be “Calypso.”